 We tackled each template as its own branding exercise.
 We wanted to treat each design as if we were creating it for a client, imagining what their business was, what it was called and how their branding would look, showing off the best aspects of each business.
 For example, if you’re a photographer, you’re going to want a lot of options for photos in your template as well as slots for logos and text.
 We had to make sure we were delivering the best options for each industry’s needs.

-Previously we’d tried to make the templates as eye-catching as possible.
+Previously we’d tried to make the Business Card templates as eye-catching as possible.
 At times, that meant that the functionality of them was slightly hindered.
 This time around, we listened closely to what our customers wanted: the option for multiple lines of text and the ability to upload photos and logos.
 We made sure that these new templates were as flexible as possible so that our customers are able to customize them, making them right for their own business.

-Logos are a really big thing at the moment.
 Everyone wants to be able to upload logos onto their business cards.
 We’re making a conscious decision to ensure that, wherever possible, we include a large area that customers can adjust according to the size of their design.
 From a design perspective, we create fake logos to show customers where theirs can go.

 We worked closely with the Artwork team to make sure we included enough text boxes.
 The templates are built in another system called Pixel which is what customers see on the website, so we have to build them quite specifically.
 Partnering with the Artwork team allowed us to ensure the designs had the right level of customization that we were hoping for.
 They were able to guide us with our design decisions from a technical standpoint which was invaluable.

-We often work with Product Marketing to make sure that the industries that we pick are ones our customers have searched for or are currently looking for—or even potentially things that we don’t have.
+We often work with Product Marketing to make sure that the industries that we pick are ones our customers have searched for or are currently looking for — or even potentially things that we don’t have.
 When it comes to creating the actual job titles and names, we work closely with the Copy and Creative team to inject some fun and personality to each one.

 For each template, we made sure there were enough text slots for names, job titles, phone numbers, and website addresses.
 We also made sure the customer could upload an image or change the colors of their personalized assets.